MicrosoftDocs/sql-docs/docs/reporting-services/security/roles-and-permissions-reporting-services.md

 |Comment on reports               |Create, view, edit, and delete comments on reports.                                                                              |
 |Manage comments                  |Delete other users' comments on reports.                                                                                         |

+### System Roles

-**System Roles** come with the following tasks that you can assign:
+System Roles come with the following tasks that you can assign:

 |Task                           |Descriptions                                                                                         |
 |-------------------------------|-----------------------------------------------------------------------------------------------------|